Techmind/ods-autodigest/readme.txt

 TODO:

--1) logginh to separate file (with current date,so i cna laucnh this shit in screen and forget about it)
+-2) logginh to separate file (with current date,so i cna laucnh this shit in screen and forget about it)

+-1) use sql and not elastic

 0) 'hot topic detection' daily/weekly, by reactions/comment numbers and positivity/negativity, maybe by channel ?